 I have had many conversations recently about employees and travel exposure in regards to workers’ comp insurance.
 Most employers understand that regular commuting does not result in a work comp claim.
 Even if there is an accident involving an employee.
 However, many carriers view every day or long distance highway travel as a higher risk exposure.

 Salespeople, nurses, and other employees who are on the road a lot often are exempt from the coming-and-going rule.
 Travel is integral to their employment because they don’t work from a fixed office.
 This also holds true for construction risks.
 These businesses have employees that are going from their home state to another state to work.
 Basically from the time they leave their front door until they return home from that job they have 24/7 work comp exposure.
+The Walsh Test helps to determine jurisdiction when multiple states are invloved in a workers compensation claim for these employees.

 On-call employees are likely covered from the moment they are called into work even if they get hurt at home.
 Employees who are injured during business travel may receive compensation, even if the accident happens during recreation.
 Courts generally are liberal in determining workers’ compensation eligibility in work travel accidents.
 In many cases, even if the activity that caused the injury is not considered work related.